ramezanifar/vscode_remote_guide/README.md

 ![Extensions](images/error_download.JPG)
 If you close this window (by pressing the x), in the output window you will see some error messages indicating that VSCode attempted to download and install vscode-server.
 ![Extensions](images/download_notification_1.JPG)
-In case internet is not accessible, there is a way to download the vscode-server and install it manually [See reference vscode-server].
+In case internet is not accessible, there is a way to download the vscode-server and install it manually [See the reference vscode-server](#reference).
 Here we show how to do that.
 1- In the output window search for a "commit id".
 (See the picture above):
 2- Download vscode-server from url https://update.code.visualstudio.com/commit:${commit_id}/server-linux-x64/stable by replacing the comit_id with what you obtained in the output window.
 For this example it is:
 https://update.code.visualstudio.com/commit:622cb03f7e070a9670c94bae1a45d78d7181fbd4/server-linux-x64/stable